Here’s how to send a quick, affordable and secure money transfer to Ireland.

 An international money transfer allows you to send money to a recipient overseas.
 Generally, a transfer involves you providing funds to a bank or an independent transfer provider, which then sends the money to your recipient in another country — in this case, Ireland.
 This can be done in person, over the phone, through a mobile app or online.
 You can use cash, a credit or debit card, or transfer funds from your bank account, which will then either be deposited into your recipient’s bank account or mobile wallet, or made available as cash for them to pick up at a location in their country.Back to top

 While banks can handle international transfers to destinations all around the world, they usually charge a hefty fee for doing so.

-Walt has spending three months travelling around the USA while his girlfriend stays home in Ireland.
+Walt has spent three months travelling around the U.S. while his girlfriend stays home in Ireland.
 When Walt’s girlfriend needs some financial assistance to help her cover the rent, Walt agrees to send her $1,000.
 He compares two money transfer companies in an effort to find the cheapest way to send his funds overseas.

 |Money transfer company 1||Money transfer company 2|

 |Exchange rate||$1 USD = $0.87 EUR||$1 USD = $O.89 EUR|

 As you can see, not only can Walt save more than $50 in fees if he uses the second transfer company, but he can also ensure that his girlfriend receives an extra 20 euros.